Azure/terraform-azurerm-avm-res-management-servicegroup/modules/members/README.md

 ### <a name="input_tenant_id"></a> [tenant\_id](#input\_tenant\_id)

 Description: The tenant ID where the service group is located.
+If not provided, the current tenant ID will be used.
+In order to use cross-tenant resources, you must authenticate using a principal that has access to both tenants.
+The AzAPI provider support this via the `auxiliary_tenant_ids` property.
+The process to enable cross-tenant service principals is outside the scope of this module.

 Type: `string`